Review digest

 Our take

-Every dentist here agrees strips work - they are just slower and cap lower than the dentist chair.
-So it is a value question: strips run about $45 a box, while custom trays and in-office whitening cost far more up front but go further and faster.
+Every dentist here agrees strips work, only slower and capped lower than the dentist chair.
+It is a value question: strips run about $45 a box, while custom trays and in-office whitening cost far more up front but go further and faster.
 Put your prices and how often you touch up into the calculator to see the multi-year cost of each route.
 Cost comparison only, not dental advice.

 We may earn a commission from these links, at no cost to you.
 Prices vary by retailer.